TSA Oxford – What is it and what do you need to know?

 Who sits the TSA Oxford Exam?

-Nowadays, the vast majority of Oxford applicants are subjected to an entrance exam; it is the case that there are many candidates with stellar GCSEs, A-levels, and personal statements, thus an extra assessment is used to differentiate between the candidates.
+Nowadays, the vast majority of Oxford applicants are subjected to an entrance exam; it is the case that there are many candidates with stellar GCSEs, A-levels, and Personal Statements, thus an extra assessment is used to differentiate between the candidates.
+All of the courses at Oxford University are competitive to get into and all applicants have strong academic records which consist mostly of A’s and A*’s (for a few courses last year, 90% of applicants had all A* predictions at A level).

-Furthermore, different subjects weight the TSA exam differently.
+Furthermore, different subjects weigh the TSA exam differently.
 Many subjects require you to sit other entrance exams too, such as the MLAT or the HAT, which will clearly be considered too.
-Chemistry has only recently introduced the TSA Section 1 exam, and as such the University of Oxford has released the following statement:
+The University of Oxford has released the following statement:

 It is also the case that the average TSA scores of shortlisted and successful candidates will vary by subject.
-Successful candidates for 2017 entry for Chemistry scored 64, whilst PPE candidates scored 70+ for 2018 entry.
+Successful PPE candidates often score around 70 which is a high TSA score.
 This is due to a combination of the TSA’s weighting as well as a reflection of the subject’s competitiveness.

 The TSA Oxford is an area of the admissions process that applicants understandably worry about.
 It is quite different from anything that has been encountered before!
 Whilst the questions may seem foreign at this stage, it is a case of cultivating the required skill set through practice.
-It is worth reading a full overview of the TSA to get to grips with each section and the questions that might come up.
+We wish you the best of luck with the TSA!